How to Invoice International Clients & Customers

-A breakdown of the considerations to take note of when invoicing internationally.
+A breakdown of the considerations you need to take note of when invoicing internationally.

 Currency considerations

-In many instances, issuing an invoice is a requirement.
-If you are selling to a customer located within the EU, for example, EU rules dictate that an invoice must be produced whenever you sell goods, offer services or receive payment on account.
-This can be done electronically or on paper (with all countries in the EU required to treat electronic and paper invoices as equal).
+In most instances, issuing an invoice is a requirement - EU rules, for example, dictate that an invoice must be produced whenever you sell goods, offer services or receive payment on account.
+This can be done electronically or on paper, with all countries in the EU required to treat electronic and paper invoices as equal.
 But emailing international invoices makes good sense for reasons of speed, plus avoiding possible mistakes in postal addresses.

-If you’re issuing invoices in a foreign currency, different rules may apply depending on whether you’re selling goods or services, plus whether you’re dealing with other businesses or directly with consumers.
-It may also be necessary to register for sales tax in the country with which you’re trading.
+If you’re issuing invoices in a foreign currency, different rules apply depending on whether you’re selling goods or services, plus whether you’re dealing with other businesses or directly with consumers.
+It may also be necessary to register for VAT or the equivalent sales tax in the country with which you’re trading.

 Payment methods